Quick Start

 - All outputs are available simultaneously to parent workflows and API responses

 The Output node is your workflow’s gateway for sharing results with the outside world.
-Whether you’re building reusable subflows, creating webhook-triggered automations, or enabling agents to use your flows as tools, properly configured outputs ensure your data flows seamlessly to wherever it needs to go.
+Whether you’re building reusable subflows, creating webhook-triggered automations, or enabling agents to use your workflows as tools, properly configured outputs ensure your data flows seamlessly to wherever it needs to go.